 You can learn more about our guides and instructors on the About Us page.

 Be aware that you will have to carry your luggage to your bedroom, which may involve climbing several flights of stairs as not all hotels have elevators.
 Luggage on wheels is generally a good idea, and the taxi companies prefer a soft bag.
 They cannot accept responsibility for damage to any hard-shell suitcases.
+You are asked to avoid leaving valuables in your luggage, fragile items, personal medication or official documents, such as passports.

-Note you are asked to avoid leaving valuables in your luggage, fragile items, personal medication or official documents, such as passports.
 Your bags will be collected each morning at 0800 hrs and if your bag is not ready it will not be collected.
 The bags will be delivered by 1730 hrs to your next accommodation.
 Earlier delivery cannot be guarantee due to the volume of luggage moving around the Tour du Mont Blanc.

-We do not include lunches in your trip fee for various reasons.
-The most important being to reduce food waste.
-We have found our guests have particular tastes and requirements for 'trail' or 'hill' food and it is better you purchase your own snacks.
-Buying supplies and trying local specialities is a great way to inter-act with the local people and to practise your language skills.
+We do not include lunches in your trip fee for various reasons, the most important of which is food waste.
+In general our guests have particular tastes and requirements for 'trail' or 'hill' food and it is better you purchase your own snacks rather than throw away items from the picnic lunch which we would supply.

-Lunches on our trips are 'picnic' style lunches, in other words you take a packed lunch with sufficient snacks, food and fluid to sustain you throughout your day of activity.
-If there is the possibility of lunch being taken at a restaurant/farm/cafe beside the trail, your guide will advise you of this.
+Lunches on our trips are 'picnic' style lunches, in other words you take a packed lunch with sufficient snacks, food and fluid to sustain you throughout the day.
+Buying snacks and trying local specialities is a great way to inter-act with local people and to practise your language skills.

-You might be able to order a picnic or a sandwich from the hotel, or your guide will advise you of other options such as a local shop or market and whether you need to purchase items in the evening or if the shop/market is open early enough the next morning not to delay your start.
-In all cases we would always ask you to settle any 'bill' for lunch or drinks in the evening before you depart, and not on the morning of your last day when there may be a queue.
+If there is the possibility of lunch being taken at a restaurant/farm/cafe beside the trail, your guide/instructor will advise you of this.
+Each evening you can order a picnic or a sandwich from the hotel, or your guide/instructor will advise you of other options such as a local shop or market.
+In all cases we would ask you to settle any 'bill' for lunch or drinks the evening before you depart, and not in the morning when there may be a queue.

 On your itinerary you will find an indication of the amount of ascent and descent you can expect each day.
 This offers a guideline to how much effort might be expended each day and allows you to decide, based on previous experience, if your fitness and stamina are correct for the trip.